bitblit/Ratchet/README.md

 because I am lazy and because that is where AWS releases the new stuff first.
 Because of this, you will see that while my code allows you to override the region, I always set a biased default.
 If you don't like that... sorry?

+Since AWS version 3 has broken out all the services into separate libraries, there can be issues if you have libraries with different versions since they depends on different versions of the '@aws-sdk/types' library.
+Therefor, Ratchet when upgraded ships with the most recent version of AWS libraries that ALL the dependant libraries support, so that we don't get weird matching issues.
+See https://github.com/m-radzikowski/aws-sdk-client-mock/issues/10 for background if you care.

 #### Athena

 AthenaRatchet is a special case because the datasets you use with Athena tend to be so large you'll often